scaleway/scaleway-cli/docs/commands/cockpit.md

-### Get a list of all Grafana users created in your Cockpit's Grafana
+### Get a list of Grafana users who are able to connect to the Cockpit's Grafana instance

-Get a list of all Grafana users created in your Cockpit's Grafana.
+Get a list of Grafana users who are able to connect to the Cockpit's Grafana instance.

 **Usage:**